irsbugs/irsbugs.github.io/society/index.md

 * Date of Incorporation: 28-Nov-2002
 * Registered Office Address: Department of Computer Science, The University Of Waikato, 1st Floor, Hillcrest, Hamilton,3204, New Zealand

-Filings of Annual Financial Reports and changes, etc. may be viewed on the Incorporated Societies [web-site](https://is-register.companiesoffice.govt.nz/).
+Additional information may be viewed on the Incorporated Societies [web-site](https://is-register.companiesoffice.govt.nz/).

 ### Certificates